Jsachs14/Sachs-Github/README.md

 # Sachs-Github
-A brief repository created to display coding projects I have completed
+A repository created to display coding projects I have completed